xwolf-wang/rabbitmq-autocluster/README.md

 Please also note that key ideas of this plugin have been incorporated into RabbitMQ master branch and will be included into `3.7.0`.
-This plugin therefore will become a collection of backends (e.g. AWS and etcd2) rather than a wholesale alternative cluster formation implementation.
+This plugin therefore will become a collection of backends (e.g. AWS and etcd) rather than a wholesale alternative cluster formation implementation.

 Supported Erlang Versions